National Director of Donor Impact - New York, NY

 - Partner with the AVP of Development, Director of Marketing & Communications, and peers on strategies to significantly increase revenue, enhance Jumpstart’s brand, and cultivate a team of high-performing individuals

-- 7+ years of experience in fundraising, sales, or development work including the development and implementation of strategic revenue generation plans targeting individual donors
+- 7+ years of experience in fundraising work including the development and implementation of strategic revenue generation plans targeting individual donors

 - Demonstrated success building robust programs to engage major and individual donors and prospects to drive revenue growth

-- Strong management skills and ability to lead, motivate, and cultivate a geographically dispersed team of externally-facing development staff
+- Strong management skills and experience, with demonstrated ability to lead, motivate, and cultivate a geographically dispersed team of externally-facing development staff

 - Excellent communication, including written, public speaking and presentation skills, with evidence of successful relationship management